Who is Jaume Plensa?

 Education & Teaching

 Jaume Plensa was born in 1955 in Barcelona and studied at Sant Jordi School of Fine Arts and Llotja Scholl of Art and Design.
-Since he started exhibiting in 1980 in his home city of Barcelona, Plensa has lived and worked in Brussels, France, Berlin, England, the United States, and the back in Barcelona.
+Since he started exhibiting in 1980 in his home town Barcelona, Plensa has lived and worked in Brussels, France, Berlin, England and the United States.

-He has worked as a teacher at the Ecole Nationale Superieure des Beaux-Arts in the city of Paris and is regularly in contact with the School of the Art Institute of Chicago as a part-time professor.
+He has worked as a teacher at the Ecole Nationale Superieure des Beaux-Arts in Paris and is regularly in contact with the School of the Art Institute of Chicago as a part-time professor.
 Plensa has traversed the world, giving lectures and courses at universities, cultural institutions, and museums.

 How does he create his sculptures?